Don’t you find it odd that most “marketing secrets” these days are just common sense?

 So what does that mean for you?

-It means that different visitors who come from different PPC channels have completely different conversion intents.
+It means that visitors who come from different PPC channels have completely different conversion intents.

 It also means that you need to do a better job matching your CTA offer with the temperature and conversion intent of that traffic.

 In simpler terms, you need to follow the PPC Intent & Threat Scale, which we prefer to call the Ice Cube & Lava Scale:

 What this scale shows is that the colder your traffic, the lower your offer’s threat level has to be to expect conversions.

-And you can replicate this same logic to other types of PPC channels so you cover all your bases: Display, Video, Social, and Search.
+And unlike your original CTA, you can replicate this logic across other types of PPC channels like Display, Video, Social, and Search.

 Let’s say that you’re a B2B PPC advertiser and your ultimate PPC goal is to generate leads through the CTA of a “Free Consultation”.

-You might get that to work very well on the Search network because of your visitors having the “hot intent” of wanting what you have to offer.
+That might work very well on the Search network because your visitors’ “hot intent” means that they want what you have to offer.

-But if you try to replicate that “Free Consultation” CTA on the Display network where a visitor has clicked a banner ad (and wasn’t searching for you), you can see how it gets pretty hard to expect them to convert right?
+But if you try to replicate that “Free Consultation” CTA on a Display network banner ad (where the visitor wasn’t searching for you), it’s pretty hard to expect them to convert, right?

-So to fix this and help you out, we compiled the different types of CTA offers that we’ve been using for our clients and the breakdown of conversion success looks pretty much like this scale:
+To make this easier, we’ve compiled the different types of offers that we’ve been using for our clients.
+The breakdown of conversion success related to calls-to-action looks pretty much like this:

 There’s one very important thing to keep in mind, however:

 If you don’t have a plan to take a Display visitor from a cold offer to a warm offer, then all your work will be for no good.

-Your email nurturing and retargeting nurturing needs to help bridge the gap from one stage of your marketing funnel to the next, so that you can eventually make the money you want to.
+Your retargeting and email nurturing needs to bridge the gap from one stage of your marketing funnel to the next so that you can convert users (and, y’know, make money).

 Keep in mind that if you don’t understand your PPC traffic temperatures and their individual conversion intents, then this PPC secret won’t work for you.